Getting Around NYC

 NYC Cruise Information

-New York is one of America's top cruise ports.
+New York City is one of America's top cruise ports.
 Passengers from New York City can cruise to the Caribbean year-round and may also cruise to the Northeast, Canada, Bermuda, England and many other destinations around the world.

 Recent infrastructure improvements ensure smooth sailing for the cruise passengers who pass through New York City.
 In Manhattan, the renovated Manhattan Cruise Terminal welcomes some of the world's most prestigious ships, while the state-of-the-art Brooklyn Cruise Terminal in Red Hook is the port for Cunard and Princess Cruise ships, including the luxurious Queen Mary 2 and the Royal Princess.
 Below is a listing of information for each terminal.

 New York Cruise Terminal